-- Extreme increases in population in certain areas have led to new housing in suburban and rural areas. - Husband and wife are both working; leaving homes frequently unoccupied for long periods of time.
+- Extreme increases in population in certain areas have led to new housing in suburban and rural areas. - All adult residents are working; frequently leaving homes unoccupied for long periods of time. - Abandoned, foreclosed, and bank owned properties often targeted for copper pipe and other scrap items.